chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy-as-a-service.markdown

 		nssm.exe edit XL_Deploy

-1. A widonw will open with all of the configurable options for the `XL-Deploy` service as follows:
+1. A window will open with all of the configurable options for the `XL_Deploy` service as follows:

 	![NSSM service editor](images/windows_nssm_2.png)